A Business With a Mission

 Four Season Foraging connects you with the resources necessary to start harvesting and preparing wild foods and medicines.
 By promoting trustworthy sources, creating informative videos and articles, and offering classes and workshops, we establish new foragers and inspire experienced ones.

-- Reasonable balance of caution and curiosity.
-Harvesting wild edibles does have its risks.
-However, it's not as scary as some people make it out to be.
+Reasonable balance of caution and curiosity.
+Harvesting wild edibles does have a few risks.
+However, it's far less dangerous than many people make it out to be.
 We advise caution where necessary, but also encourage people to be spontaneous and have fun!